Homeopathy for Autism

 She also notes that early treatment after diagnosis yields better results, which given the neuroplasticity of the younger brain makes sense.

 The general schism between the orthodox biomedical model and Homeopathy is unfortunate and unhelpful to parents and carers.
+In an ideal world, the different perspectives would usefully be shared; the paths to unraveling the mysteries of autism better understood.

-In an ideal world the different perspectives would usefully be shared and paths to unraveling the mysteries of autism better understood.
-What RFK Jr’s gathering of minds will reveal, remains to be seen, but for sure a breakthrough is needed and awaited.
+What RFK Jr’s gathering of minds will reveal, remains to be seen.
+For sure a better understanding is needed and awaited.

 https://www.hhs.gov/press-room/autism-epidemic-runs-rampant-new-data-shows-grants.html